-If something very serious happened to you while skiing, that met the specific definition of one of the critical illnesses covered by your insurer, then you would be eligible for a claim.
+If something very serious happened to you while skiing that met the specific definition of one of the critical illnesses covered by your insurer, then you would be eligible for a claim.

 Assuming your cover has been set up correctly, then you could be covered for one of the critical illnesses on the insurer’s lists called total permanent disablement, for example.
 This is if the injury you suffered was severe enough to leave you unable to perform your normal occupation on a permanent basis.

-In this case, you would be excluded from any future claim, if an injury arose from that.
-This is because it is seen as much more dangerous by the insurers and therefore likely to result in increased claims as a whole, from their clients.
+In this case, you would be excluded from any future claim if an injury arose from that.
+This is because it is seen as much more dangerous by the insurers and therefore likely to result in increased risk of claims as a whole.

 As not all critical illness insurers apply the same terms, it’s best to speak to an adviser who can find out for you which insurers are likely to cover your level of skiing.